How You Can Worm Your Horse Or Dog Naturally

 Different wormers have different active ingredients.
 It's always a good idea to change your wormer to try and avoid resistance.
 (So don't use the same one year after year).
 And importantly always only use wormers if you need to.
 Your worm counts/tests will confirm if it's needed.

-BUT there is another option.
+YES there is another option.
 There are different herbs that can be used to help promote good intestinal hygiene.
 My favourite product is Verm-X. It's all natural.
 Best of all, the horses don't mind eating it.

 If you've ever had difficulty administering a wormer you'll know this is a massive benefit!